 Five people have yet to be released, according to residents.

-TNLA spokesman Major Tar Mine Aik Kyaw said the militia’s soldiers conducted several surprise checks for drug users but did not kidnap any villagers.
+TNLA spokesman Colonel Tar Aik Kyaw said the militia’s soldiers conducted several surprise checks for drug users but did not kidnap any villagers.

 The TNLA often seizes illegal drugs in the state, which borders China and is a hotbed for flagrant drug activity, with the narcotics of choice being heroin and methamphetamine, an extremely addictive stimulant in the form of a white, bitter-tasting crystalline powder commonly sold as “yaba” tablets.